mukhtar23/CSC517-OODD/ooddprogram2/README.md

 To delete a user as Admin:
 - you must delete a user from the realtor and/or hunter tables first, then delete from the User table.

+## Setup
+- Tested on Ruby 2.4.4

+- Node.JS is required

+- Run bundle install to install the required gems

+- Run rake db:migrate to setup the database

+- Setup the seed data by running rake db:seed

+- Start the application by running rails server

+- You can visit the app at http://localhost:3000

+## Testing
+- Run bundle install to install the required gems

+- Run rake db:migrate RAILS_ENV=test to setup the test database

+- Run bundle exec rspec to see the test reports